oomek/attractplus/Layouts.md

 -  `video_playing` - _[image & artwork only]_ [boolean] Get/set whether video is currently playing in this artwork.
 -  `video_duration` - Get the video duration (in milliseconds).
 -  `video_time` - Get the time that the video is current at (in milliseconds).
--  `preserve_aspect_ratio` - Get/set whether the aspect ratio from the source image is to be preserved.
-Default value is `false`.
 -  `file_name` - _[image & artwork only]_ Get/set the name of the image/video file being shown.
 If you set this on an artwork or a dynamic image object it will get reset the next time the user changes the game selection.
 If file_name is contained in an archive, this string should be formatted: "<archive_name>|<filename>".
 -  `shader` - Get/set the GLSL shader for this image.
 This can only be set to an instance of the class [`fe.Shader`](#feshader).
 -  `trigger` - Get/set the transition that triggers updates of this artwork/ dynamic image.
 Can be set to `Transition.ToNewSelection` or `Transition.EndNavigation`.
 Default value is `Transition.ToNewSelection`.